Policy: Internet, Wi-Fi and Foxtel Management

-- If a mobile device (dongle) is provided and is required to be recharged with credit by Property Providers™, the guest accepts that this will not happen outside of business hours.
+- If a mobile device (dongle) is provided and is required to be recharged with credit by Property Providers, the guest accepts that this will not happen outside of business hours.

 - Alternatively, if a dongle has been provided, guests are able to charge the device themselves (within reason) and send us the receipt for reimbursement of the charge if it exceeds the amount they have paid for their internet fees.

 - Please note that we will authorise recharging dongles within reason.
-If a guest is using a obscene amount of data a day, we will not continue to constantly top up the data allowance.
+If a guest is using an obscene amount of data a day, we will not continue to constantly top up the data allowance.
 Do take note that 45GB should last 28 days.
-If the internet dongle usage exceeds the funds that the guest has paid for internet, the guest will be responsible for administering and paying for the top up of the dongle with data that they require.
-And/Or the agency reserves the right to deduct funds from the security deposit as required.
-Any excess data paid onto the dongle will be forfitted.
+If the internet dongle usage exceeds the funds that the guest has paid for the internet, the guest will be responsible for administering and paying for the top-up of the dongle with data that they require.
+And/or the agency reserves the right to deduct funds from the security deposit as required.
+Any excess data paid onto the dongle will be forfeited.

 - Although we recognise its importance, connection to the internet is not considered an essential service within the Land Stock and Agents Act (i.e. unlike electricity or water) and is not a valid reason for compensation, cancellation or disruption of peaceful enjoyment.

 - This policy supports our overall terms of business which is outlined in our Terms and Conditions ( PT 3.13)